National Museum of Denmark Visitor Guide

 • Children’s Museum: Hands-on family zone with role-play spaces → worth a proper stop if you’re visiting with kids → budget 30–45 minutes.

-Suggested route: Start with prehistory and the Viking rooms while your energy is highest, continue through the medieval galleries, then decide whether to finish with Klunkehjemmet or the ethnographic rooms — most visitors fade after the Vikings and miss the upstairs galleries entirely.
+Suggested route: Start with prehistory and the Viking rooms while your energy is highest, continue through the medieval galleries, then decide whether to finish with Klunkehjemmet or the ethnographic rooms.
+Most visitors stop after the Vikings and miss the upstairs galleries entirely.

 Maps and navigation tools